cranndarach/git-tutorial/04-working-with-remotes.md

 cat id_rsa.pub
 ```

-to print it to the screen, and then copy it normally (highlight and right-click
+to print it to the screen, and then copy it normally (highlight, right-click, and select copy, or Ctrl/Cmd+Shift+C)
-\> copy or Ctrl/Cmd+Shift+C)

-Then go to GitHub, and on the top right, click on the arrow next to your icon,
-and then click "Settings."
+Then go to GitHub, and on the top right, click on the arrow next to your icon, and then click "Settings."

 On the left bar, click "SSH and GPG keys."